catsdisownedz/Pixel-Paradise/README.md

 #Resources needed to run the code:
->User must download Xampp
+>- User must download Xampp
->Add the repository to the htdocs folder
+>- Add the repository to the htdocs folder
->Activate apache and SQL
+>- Activate apache and SQL
->You're done!
+>- You're done!
 Enjoy our website